fenildf/LeitnerEmulator/README.md

 # Plan0: Leitner Emulator (Manual Intervals)
 Anki Addon: Leitner System With Manual Intervals

+## About:
+This addon adds manual intervals to Anki as a custom scheduler.
+As a result, it also allows the creation of Leitner's boxes using filter decks.

 ## Logging:
 Logging is disabled by default, but can be turned on by editing the script.
 As this is not proper SRS, doing so could skew your stats.